amireppel/toga/README.md

 # toga Project By Amir Eppel

-this is a project simulates a behaviour of a file system using Python-Django Webserver and ORM
+this is a project simulates a behaviour of a file system using Python-Django Webserver and ORM, i used simple sqlite database in this project, so the database itself is already the repository and there should be no nedd for extra installation beyond what is written below

 # requirements